beef331/commander/readme.md

 writeFile("index.html", FancyProgramDoc.toHtml) # Outputs the Doc as a HTML file

-FancyProgramFlags.expectThen(Help, fkNone): # We only expect an empty value for help FancyProgramDoc.print() # Prints the CLI documentation
+FancyProgramFlags.hasThen(Help, fkNone): # We only expect an empty value for help FancyProgramDoc.print() # Prints the CLI documentation

 let
   hasColor = block:
-    FancyProgramFlags.expectThenElse(EnableColor, fkNone):
+    FancyProgramFlags.hasThenElse(EnableColor, fkNone):
       true  # Flag was included so must be true!
     do:
       false # Flag was missing so must be false!